appsignal/frontend-test-setups/README.md

 ## Linking a local integration checkout

-To do local testing checkout the integrations somewhere, and run `mono bootstrap` in them.
+To do local testing checkout the integrations somewhere, and run `mono bootstrap` in the directory.
 Then run:

 ```
 rake link
 ```

 This will link the local packages into all the test setups.

-To unlink:
+Whenever you make changes to the integrations run `mono build`.
+If this is done running apps works in the usual manner.

+To undo this step and unlink the packages run:

 ```
 rake unlink
 ```

-Whenever you make changes to the integrations run `mono build`.
-If this is done running apps works in the usual manner.